Meet the Pastors

 Meet the Board

-We currently have six members on our Board:
+We currently have five persons on our Board (plus Oversight Team members):

-Part of the Board’s role is to oversee the church employees, the physical resources of the church, the financial management of the church, the safety requirements of the church, and the legal requirements of the church.
+The Board’s role is to oversee the employees, material resources, financial management, safety requirements, and legal requirements of the church.

 Photo credit: unplash.com – Dylan Gillis

 We currently have five members on our Oversight Team: